 Instead of repeating the same offer or information, create an entirely new landing page.
 Do not just rehash the same features or benefits.
 Present new details that help highlight the reasons to use your product or service.

-Make sure that the landing pages provide a clear message, starting with the headline.
+Make sure the landing pages provide a clear message, starting with the headline.
 Visitors should know exactly what you are offering without needing to scroll through the page.

 It is also important to avoid getting ahead of yourself.
-Instead of assuming that information alone will help you capture more leads, give visitors a special offer or a valuable tool.
+Instead of assuming information alone will help you capture more leads, give visitors a special offer or a valuable tool.
 This may include access to a demo or a downloadable PDF with more details about your offering.

 When developing landing pages, consider using A/B split testing.
 Create multiple versions of the same landing page that each feature one small difference.
 Each variation may have a different call to action, content form, headline, or layout.